Mental Health is what we all strive for on a daily and long term basis. But what can we do to get there? Here are some tips.

 3. Tolerate Frustration and Disappointment

 We all have different measures of how productive we should be.
-In order to meet those standards there will be frustration and disappointment to cope with.
+In order to meet our own standards of productivity and accomplishment.
+But with those standards there will be frustration and disappointment to cope with.
 The more one is able to tolerate mistakes and failures and take up challenges, the easier it is to maintain a happiness quotient.

 4. Find Time for Yourself